flotools/flotools/README.md

 * Speak/Select Timebase: b
 * Beta: Speak/Select Elastic Audio Plugin: e

-#### Flo Tools Mouse
+#### Flo Mouse

-The Flo Tools Mouse group is global, so these commands will work system-wide when the group is turned on.
-Note that both the Flo Tools Mouse and Flo Tools Num Pad Macro Groups are no longer installed with Flo Tools, and must be download separately.
+The Flo Mouse group is global, so these commands will work system-wide when the group is turned on.
+Note that both the Flo Mouse and Flo Num Pad Macro Groups are no longer automatically installed with Flo Tools, and must be downloaded separately.

-* Activate Flo Tools Mouse: Command+Slash
+* Activate Flo Mouse: Command+Slash
 * Option-Click:	Option+` (accent)
 * Option+Shift-Click:	Option+Shift+` (accent)
 * Command-Click:	Command+` (accent)